 - Make sure that interior and exterior structural elements, such as roofs, walls, and floors, are intact.

 - Keeping all areas in multi-family properties safe and clean all year round.

 - Ensuring that all heating, plumbing, electrical, air-conditioning, sewage, and ventilation systems are functional.

 - Supplying a sufficient amount of cold and hot water at certain times.

-- Eliminating hazards such as asbestos, mold, and lead from the property.
+- Eliminating hazards such as asbestos in rental property, mold, and lead from the property.

 - Preventing criminal intrusions by securing the property.